|Country Information & Lifestyle|

 Japan is so large and it is impossible to do justice to this stunningly beautiful country but here are some of the highlights of the Land of the Rising Sun.

 Rishiri and Rebun Islands are two small islands near the northern tip of Hokkaido and are part of the Rishiri-Rebun-Sarobetsu National Park.
-Rishri Island is a remote, small island with a dormant volcano at its center, and Rebun Island is most famous for its rich flora which features many alpine flowers, some of which cannot be found anywhere in the world.
+Rishri Island is a remote, small island with a dormant volcano at its centre, and Rebun Island is most famous for its rich flora which features many alpine flowers, some of which cannot be found anywhere in the world.
 The flowers are in bloom from around June to August which is the best time to visit Rebun.
-Not many tourists come to the island during the long and harsh winters.
+Not many tourists visit the island during the long and harsh winters.

 Sapporo is the capital of Hokkaido and Japan's fifth largest city.
 Sapporo is also one of the nation's youngest major cities.
 In 1857 the city's population stood at just seven people.
 Sapporo became world famous in 1972 when the Olympic Winter Games were held there.
 Today the city is well known for its Snow Festival held every February.